Bg

 • Keep in mind there’s a wide spectrum of normal when it comes to 6 month old baby milestones.
 It’s OK if your baby isn’t doing all of these things between 27 - 31 weeks.
 However, consult with your child’s doctor if you have concerns about any 6 month old milestone red flags or delays.

-If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is 7 months old.
+If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is a .
+Take a look back at how far your baby has come by revisiting what they may have been like as a .

 6 month old development milestones FAQ